mozilla/experimenter-docs/docs/jetstream/configuration.md

 # A description that will be displayed by dashboards.
 description = "Number of cows clicked"

+# Whether to compute the metric on an exposures basis, an enrollments basis, or both.
+# An enrollments basis includes all users that enrolled.
+This is currently the default.
+# An exposures basis includes all users that would have experienced a difference in their
+# user experience as a result of the experiment; it is a subset of enrollments.
+# We may default to an exposures basis in the future.
+exposure_basis = ["exposures", "enrollments"]
 ```

 You should also add some sections to describe how your new metrics should be summarized for reporting.